 The Restonica Valley ended up being one of the highlights of my Corsica road trip and a place I wouldn’t have been able to reach without a car.

 Day 5 – Corte to Ota

-More winding roads through the mountains and then, the blue sea appeared on the horizon.
+More winding roads through the mountains, and then, the blue sea appeared on the horizon.
 Time for a change of scenery, from the rocks to water.
 I could hear my stomach grumbling, reclaiming attention.
-Shortly after, I approached Algajola, a pretty fortified small town along the coast, almost halfway between Ile Rousse and Calvi, and a lovely spot for a lunch break.
+Shortly after, I approached Algajola, a lovely fortified small town along the coast, almost halfway between Ile Rousse and Calvi, and a lovely spot for a lunch break.

 Day 6 – Ota and the Gorges de Spelunca

 Small and secluded, Ota was the perfect place to relax.
 Afterward, I went for a scenic drive and a day hike to the beautiful Gorges de Spelunca.